tarunsinghdev/docs-event-easy/docs/realtime-database.md

 :::note
 The purpose of this article was to show the basic functionality that can be performed with our Firebase Realtime Database. <br/>
-A more detailed explaination about the chat component will be given in the [Exploring Events](exploring-event/#event-chat)
+A more detailed explaination about the chat component will be given in the [Exploring Events](exploring-event/#event-chat) section.
 :::

 ## Useful Resources